fema-ffrd/ffrd-model-developer/README.md

 Example Usage: See /workspaces/fema-open-source-temp/example_usage/run_nlcd_downloader_converter.py

 This script can be used to  download NLCD_2021_Land_Cover_L48 (US) landcover from www.mrlc.gov WCS within the extent of an input polygon vector file.
-Downloaded NLCD data is also converted to Mannings n values using the provided input CSV file.
+Downloaded NLCD data is then converted to Mannings n values using either a user-provided input CSV file or a default mannings-n values by NLCD code.
 Images for large extents are downloaded in tiles and then merged together.
 The output tif image is in WGS 84; EPSG:4326 coordinate system.